Fire Damaged House for Sale in New Jersey: What Sellers Need to Know

 What is Fire Cash Buyer?

 Fire Cash Buyer is the investment arm of House Fire Solutions.
-We purchase fire-damaged homes directly for cash across New Jersey, typically closing in 14–21 days.
+We purchase fire damaged homes directly for cash across New Jersey, typically closing in 14 to 21 days.

-Attorney required; L&I violation orders; NJ ISRA may apply to older commercial-converted properties.
+Attorney required; L and I violation orders; NJ ISRA may apply to older commercial converted properties.
 N.J.S.A. § 46:3C-1 governs disclosure.
-Fire-damaged properties may have additional title complications including open insurance claims, code violation orders, and demolition notices.
+Fire damaged properties may have additional title complications including open insurance claims, code violation orders, and demolition notices.

 Does House Fire Solutions service areas outside major cities in New Jersey?